bewketut/QuranKerim/README.md

 ##OBJECTIVE

 This is so that people can have their own offline use and is to decrease the use of Internet and its related current problems.
-One can write a facebook comment but cannot help himself write a single aya on his computer that he can later use.
+One can write a facebook comment but cannot help himself write a single aya on computer that he can use later.
 HUMANS ARE NOT KHALIDIN.
 They wear/end/last.
 ##EMAIL CONTRIBUTION:
 bewketut@gmail.com